Julia-Harding/jharding-lab6/README.md

 and submit vaccination cards of your pets.

 An additional page could show upcoming events organized by Paw and Purr that are open to all local users, or by your community that are pet friendly, or pet oriented.

 Regular users cannot post to this page, only verified representatives of your area.
-This decision protects users and pets from dangerous environments that might not be safe or honest.
+This decision protects users and pets from dangerous environments that might not be safe or secure/honest.